 One of the major constraints for bitumen emulsions when used for tack coat is that bitumen residue sticks to the construction truck tyres which leads to inefficient tack coat.
 Therefore, to address such issue, trackless emulsion may be used as a binder for tack coat.
 However, its application is not limited to the tack coat and fog sealing.
 These may also be used for other applications of construction and maintenance like cold mixes, storable cold mixes for patch repairs, etc. These applications are not covered in this standard.
 In the preparation of this standard, considerable assistance has been derived from the Japan Emulsified Asphalt Association standard on trackless asphalt emulsion and CSIR - Central Road Research Institute, New Delhi.

-The Composition of the Committee responsible for formulation of this standard is given in Annex B.
+The Composition of the Committee responsible for formulation of this standard is given in Annex C.

 For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.